lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 step in order to ease operational requirements around large or inconsistently-sized payloads.
 This can be performed at the protocol layer, but not all protocols support it.
-Examples in [RFC5280] are certifiacte and certificate revocation list (CRL) data structures, that do not include message digesting before signing.
+Examples in [RFC5280] are certificate and certificate revocation list (CRL) data structures, that do not include message digesting before signing.
 This can make signing large CRLs or a high volume of certificates with large public keys challenging.